xizhonghua/GreenDC-Summary/data-center/file/energyCapping.md

 - Placing caps on the amount of energy used.
 When a service exceeds the cap, it must either purchase carbon offsets corresponding to its excess consumption (**cap-and-trade**) or start paying higher electricity prices(**cap-and-pay**).
 - The cap may be government-imposed, utility-imposed or voluntarily-set.

+### Power Capping
+- Today's system also employ power capping mechanism to prevent the power from exceeding the peak power constraints.
+DVFS is a popular control knob for capping [[Fan-2007]](http://dl.acm.org/citation.cfm?id=1250665).
+For multi-thread appliations, DVFS can be combined with thread allocation and migration to perform finer granularity power capping [[Chen-2014]](../../papers/Chen14-IGCC-participate-in-grid.md).